-FLSA Law And Amendments
+FLSA Law and Amendments

 The Fair Labor Standards Act was drafted in 1932, and took six years to pass in 1938.
-In the 8 decades years since, the law has seen over a dozen amendments.
+In the eight decades since, the law has seen over a dozen amendments.
 Each amendment provided updated standards to a law designed to grant American’s basic human rights designed to prevent exploitation of men women and children through abusive labor.
 These amendments include:

 1947 Portal-to-Portal Act – Defining an employee’s “regular rate” in order to calculate applicable overtime pay.

 1955 amendment – Included retail and service workers to be covered by minimum wage laws.
 Increased minimum wage to 90 cents an hour.